 Investment banks will teach their juniors financial modeling, but often Excel skills and the shortcuts needed to get out of the office before 2 a.m. are lacking.
 Slacking off on whatever training the banks provide during the first few weeks is likely to have a long-term detrimental effect on your career.

-“Being efficient in this area will help you achieve a ‘top-bucket’ bonus and a third-year offer,” claims Lewis.
+“Being efficient in this area will help you achieve a ‘top-bucket’ bonus and a third-year offer,” Lewis says.

 4. Following the money and hopping around too frequently

-Junior bankers who leave for a new firm every time they’re offered a raise risk being labeled as a job-hopper, says Jeanne Branthover, managing partner and the head of the global financial services practice at Boyden.
+Junior bankers who leave for a new firm every time they’re offered a raise risk being labeled as a job-hopper, says Jeanne Branthover, managing partner at DHR International.

-Junior bankers don’t get enough experience out of their first job, according to Carol Hartman, managing partner of the financial services practice, North America, at DHR International.
+Junior bankers don’t get enough experience out of their first job, agrees Carol Hartman, managing partner and head of the financial services practice at DHR.

-“I had one of those investment banking jobs right out of college, where you stay two years and move on, so I know there’s a typical program,” Hartman said.
+“I had an investment banking job right out of college, where you stay two years and move on, so I know there’s a typical program,” Hartman says.
 “I see a lot of people who leave after one year to do the next thing, often jumping to private equity or a hedge fund.

-“Instead, they should take the opportunity to really become experts at what is in front of them and what they’re doing, be in the moment and not focus so much about the next opportunity,” she said.
-“Don’t worry about what your friends are doing.”
+“Instead, they should take the opportunity to really become experts at what is in front of them and not focus so much on the next opportunity,” she says.

 5. Allowing your associate to lead all of the client calls

-If you impress the clients as an analyst, then they will be more likely to try to hire you as an associate, Lewis says.
+If you impress clients as an analyst, then they will be more likely to try to hire you, Lewis says.

 6. Not taking time to network

-Focusing strictly on work and not making enough of an effort to network with both peers and managers is a problem, Branthover said.
+Focusing strictly on work and not making enough of an effort to network with both peers and managers is a problem, Branthover says.

-“To promote your career, it is essential to network both internally as well as externally to build contacts for internal promotions and future external job moves,” she said.
-“Unfortunately, many junior bankers work long hours, are inexperienced with the importance of building their networks and keep their heads down focusing only on their immediate work, deadlines and pressure.”
+“To promote your career, it is essential to network both internally and externally to build contacts for internal promotions and future external job moves,” she says.
+“Unfortunately, many junior bankers work long hours, are inexperienced with the importance of building their networks and keep their heads down, focusing only on their immediate work, deadlines and pressure.”

 7. Missing the MBA window

-MBAs are less important for moving up in investment banking than they once were, but top schools in the U.S. are still good seeding grounds.
-Combining investment banking experience with an MBA not only gives you the opportunity to progress, but also opens up a whole range of exit options.
+MBAs are less important for moving up in investment banking than they once were, but top business schools in the U.S. are still good seeding grounds.
+Combining IB experience with an MBA not only gives you the opportunity to progress, but also opens up a whole range of exit options.

 “Working too many years before going to business school and deciding career and compensation are more important than getting an MBA is a common mistake that junior bankers make,” says Branthover.

-8. Taking a job because of comp when there is not a cultural fit
+8. Taking a job because of comp when it’s not a fit

-Especially early on in your career, maximizing your compensation at all costs is not the smartest way to build a successful career over the long term.
-Finding a great fit for your interests, desired skill set and culture are far more important.
+Maximizing your compensation at all costs is not the smartest way to build a successful career over the long term.
+Finding a great fit for your interests, skill set and culture are far more important.

-“You’re already breathlessly compensated, so don’t worry,” Hartman said.
+“You’re already breathlessly compensated, so don’t worry,” Hartman says.
 “Life is long, and it’s possible that you’re already making more money than your parents.”

 9. Getting sloppy drunk with colleagues

-When you’re going out to happy hour or at an industry conference’s cocktail hour, Hartman recommends abiding by a two-drink maximum.
+When you’re going out to happy hour with colleagues or at an industry conference’s cocktail hour, it’s easy for recent graduates to over-indulge.

-“Do not party with your boss,” Hartman said.
+“Do not party with your boss,” Hartman says.
 “I’ve seen unflattering behavior, people making fools of themselves in front of co-workers, and it’s cost people their jobs.

-“If you’re going out drinking, it doesn’t have to be an MD, it could be a third-year associate, everybody gets sloppy, people get embarrassed and it doesn’t go well later on,” she said.
+“If you’re going out drinking, it doesn’t have to be an MD, it could be associates, everybody gets sloppy, people get embarrassed and it doesn’t go well later on,” she says.
 “Life at work doesn’t get simpler when there are social complications, so keep things on a professional level with a two-drink maximum.”